 is yet another them-vs.-us scenario regarding

 engineers-vs.-technicians.
 Maybe I misinterpret the author,

-the technician attempting to score points with his proposal
+the technician attempting to score points with his proposal requirement.

-at least part of the blame for a hurried research effort
+by shifting at least part of the blame for a hurried research effort

 rag on anyone, but just have seen way too much of the class warfare

 in our electronics realm.
 It certainly exists everywhere.